Are you feeling apprehensive about attending counselling or choosing the right counsellor?

-I have several years experience working as an Employment Advisor for a local IAPT service where clients self-referred or were referred by their GP for help with anxiety or depression in connection with work.
-This could be because of relationship difficulties with work colleagues or managers; difficulties at home or achieving a good work life balance.
-I have worked for EAP organisations, the Meningitis Trust, rehabilitation centres and other organisations.
-Please contact me to discuss your personal or organisational requirements.
+As an Employment Advisor for a local IAPT service I helped people who were experiencing difficulties in the work place This could be because of work place relationship breakdown, pressure from having to meet unrealistic targets; difficulties at home or the difficulty of achieving a good work life balance.
+I also work for EAP organisations so please contact me to discuss your personal or organisational requirements.

 About my approach

 My approach to counselling is known as 'Person Centred'.
-The way we think, feel and behave is often dictated by how we have been treated by the people closest to us in the past.
-Our perceptions of who we think we are and how we think others view us is often based on these early experiences but they do not always sit well with how we feel, think or behave now.
+The way we think, feel and behave, is often dictated by how we have been treated by the people closest to us in the past.
+Our perceptions of who we think we are often based on these early experiences but they do not always sit well with how we see ourselves now.

-I use a non-directive and non-judgemental approach in counselling where you as the client decide what you want to share at a pace to suit you.
-If later on in counselling we both agree that a more directive, solution focused or cognitive behavioural approach (CBT) is more appropriate then I can use some different techniques and strategies tailored to meet your individual needs.
+I use a non-directive and non-judgemental approach in counselling where you as the client decide what you want to bring to counselling.
+If later on in counselling we both agree that a more directive, solution focused or Cognitive Behavioural approach (CBT) is more appropriate then I can use some different techniques and strategies tailored to meet your individual needs.